onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

-Topological sort of whats most important and what leads to what - 2nd, 3rd & 4th order effects Epistemic commons
+Topological sort of whats most important and what leads to what - 2nd, 3rd & 4th order effects Epistemic commons heal the Epistemic Commons through incentives for alignment & accountability to then fix all other commons

 Picture of the mine in congo - study what is ok to use in videos